Table of Contents

 Electric Motors Basics - The HVAC industry depends heavily on the electric motor.
-The electric motor is the basic component which powers blowers to move air.
-Electric motors drive compressors to compress refrigerant.
-And the electric motor powers pumps to move water for chilled water and hot water applications and fuel oil.
+Furthermore, the electric motor is the primary component that powers blowers to move air.
+Additionally, electric motors drive compressors to compress refrigerant.
+Lastly, the electric motor powers a pump to move water for chilled water and hot water applications and fuel oil.

-The electric motor is an integral part of all HVAC systems and many HVAC applications would be impossible to implement without the old electric motor.
+Additionally, the electric motor is an integral part of all HVAC systems, and many HVAC applications would be impossible to implement without the old electric motor.

 Electric Motors Basics | HVAC Technical

-Depending on the application will depend on the type of motor needed for the job.
-It is important that the design engineer select the appropriate HVAC motor for the job otherwise big and continuous problems will occur throughout the life of the HVAC system.
+HVAC equipment depends on electric motors to move air, pump water, and run compressors.
+Therefore, technicians need to understand electric motor basics.
+Depending on the application will depend on the type of motor required for the job.
+Additionally, the design engineer must select the appropriate HVAC motor for the job; otherwise, significant and continuous problems will occur throughout the life of the HVAC system.

-Electric blower motors or propeller fans usually require electric motors with a low starting torque while compressors require motors with a high starting torque.
-These characteristics are important especially when selecting the appropriate electric motor for the application.
+Electric blower motors or propeller fans usually require electric motors with a low starting torque, while compressors require motors with a high starting torque.
+Finally, these characteristics are essential, especially when selecting the appropriate electric motor for the application.

 A compressor electric motor with a low starting torque rating is doomed to failure while a blower motor or propeller blade electric motor with an unnecessarily high torque rating will end up costing more in energy costs over the life of the equipment and electric motor.

-This is why it is important that the design engineer who designs the equipment make the appropriate selection of electric motors for the equipment.
-It is also important that if an electric motor in an HVAC application fails for whatever reason that the electric motor is replaced with an exact replacement motor.
+That is why the design engineer who designs the equipment must make the appropriate selection of electric motors for the equipment.
+Furthermore, it is also important that if an electric motor in an HVAC application fails for whatever reason that the electric motor is replaced with an exact replacement motor.

 Electric Motors Basics - Single Phase Motors

 Split-phase motors are the workhorse of the HVAC industry.
-A split-phase electric motor has two windings – a start and run winding.
+Additionally, a split-phase electric motor has two windings – a start and run winding.
 There two common split-phase motors used in HVAC applications.
-One of the split-phased electric motors used in HVAC applications is the capacitor-start-induction-run motor and it is also a single phase electric motor.
+Furthermore, one of the split-phased electric motors used in HVAC applications is the capacitor-start-induction-run motor, and it is also a single-phase electric motor.

 The capacitor start motor uses a start capacitor to boost its starting torque.
-Most capacitor start motors use a centrifugal switch to disengage the start capacitor from the start winding circuit when the motor reaches approximately 70 to 80 percent of its run speed.
+Additionally, most capacitor start motors use a centrifugal switch to disengage the start capacitor from the start winding circuit when the motor reaches approximately 70 to 80 percent of its run speed.

 The other common split-phase electric motor used for HVAC applications is the resistance-start-induction-run electric motor.
-This electric motor has a start winding and a run winding and single-phase current is introduced to both windings on start-up.
-The two windings are out of phase by 45 to 90 degrees which gives the motor a boost on start-up.
-This resistance-start-induction-run motor does not utilize a capacitor as the capacitor=start-induction-run electric motor does.
-The resistance-start-induction-run electric motor does use a centrifugal switch to drop the start winding out of the circuit just as the capacitor-start-induction-run motor does.
+This electric motor has a start winding and a run winding, and single-phase current applied to both windings on start-up.
+Additionally, the two windings are out of phase by 45 to 90 degrees, which gives the motor a boost on start-up.
+Next, this resistance-start-induction-run motor does not utilize a capacitor as the capacitor=start-induction-run electric motor does.
+Furthermore, the resistance-start-induction-run electric motor does use a centrifugal switch to drop the start winding out of the circuit just as the capacitor-start-induction-run motor does.

 Electric Motors Basics - PSC Motors

 Another common electric motor used in many HVAC applications is the permanent split capacitor (PSC) electric motor.
-Unlike the three phase electric motor, the PSC electric motor is a single phase electric motor.
+Unlike the three-phase electric motor, the PSC electric motor is a single-phase electric motor.
 These electric motors are usually easily reversible from the clockwise direction to the counter-clockwise direction.
-The PSC electric motor uses a capacitor and has a good running efficiency.
-It only has a moderate torque rating on start up.
-However it is used for many refrigeration and air conditioning compressor applications.
+Furthermore, the PSC electric motor uses a capacitor and has a good running efficiency.
+Furthermore, it only has a moderate torque rating on startup.
+However, it is used for many refrigeration and air conditioning compressor applications.

-Usually, when a PSC electric motor is used in a compressor application is has two capacitors attached to its wiring.
+Usually, when a PSC electric motor drives a compressor and has two capacitors attached to its wiring.
 A start capacitor to boost the starting torque and a run capacitor to increase its running efficiency.
-The start capacitor is usually only in the circuit for a second at start up.
+Furthermore, the start capacitor is usually only in the circuit for a second at startup.
 It then drops out of the compressor circuit by a special relay.
-It is important that the start capacitor drop out of the circuit quickly after start up.
-If the relay fails in a closed position and the start capacitor remains in the circuit the start winding in the PSC electric motor can burn up rendering the compressor useless.
+The start capacitor must drop out of the circuit quickly after startup.
+Finally, if the relay fails in a closed position and the start capacitor remains in the circuit, the start winding in the PSC electric motor can burn up, rendering the compressor useless.

 The shaded-pole electric motor is used in HVAC applications.
-Typically for only fractional horsepower applications where start and run torque requirements are very minimal.
-The shaded-pole electric motor does not use a capacitor and not easily reversible.
+Typically for only fractional horsepower applications where the start and run torque requirements are very minimal.
+Finally, the shaded-pole electric motor does not use a capacitor and not easily reversible.

 HVAC Electric Motors Basics